High court takes up physician-assisted suicide

-BOSTON -- The state's highest court will hear arguments in a landmark case next month challenging a Massachusetts law authorizing state prosecutors to charge doctors for prescribing life-ending medication to terminally ill patients.
+BOSTON — The state’s highest court will hear arguments in a landmark civil case next month challenging a Massachusetts law allowing state prosecutors to charge doctors for prescribing life-ending medications to terminally ill patients.

+The lawsuit was originally filed in 2016 by Dr. Roger Kligler, a retired Cape Cod physician who has prostate cancer, and Dr. Alan Steinbach, who treats terminally ill patients.
+They argue that the prosecution of physicians who provide lethal medication to mentally competent, terminally ill adults is unconstitutional.

+A 2019 Suffolk County Superior Court ruling rejected the legal challenge and affirmed that assisted suicide is considered manslaughter, even if the patient self-administers a lethal medication without help from a doctor.

+More than 80 lawmakers have signed onto the bills, which would allow terminally ill patients to be prescribed a lethal dose of medication to end their lives.

+But similar proposals filed in previous legislative sessions have failed to gain traction, despite increasing support and year after year of emotional testimony from terminally ill patients who have packed hearings to tell their stories.

-Critics of assisted suicide, including medical and religious groups and advocates for those with disabilities, say misdiagnoses are common.
+Critics of medical aid in dying laws, including medical and religious groups and advocates for those with disabilities, say misdiagnoses are common.
 They urged lawmakers not to approve the practice.

 Terminally ill patients suffer from depression, they noted, and may irrationally decide to end their lives.